 Employees can qualify for sick pay from more than one job.

-They could also qualify in one job but be fit for work in another, for example if one job is physical work that they can’t do while ill but the other is office-based.
+They could also qualify in one job but be fit for work in another, for example if one job is physical work that they cannot do while ill but the other is office-based.

 - have received the maximum amount of SSP (28 weeks)

-- are getting Statutory Maternity Pay or Maternity Allowance - there are special rules for pregnant women and new mothers who don’t get these payments
+- are getting Statutory Maternity Pay or Maternity Allowance - there are special rules for pregnant women and new mothers who do not get these payments

 - are off work for a pregnancy-related illness in the 4 weeks before the week (Sunday to Saturday) that their baby is due